RishabR07/marksmaster-college/README.md

 Deployment

-Deployment can be managed from the project’s settings within Lovable by using the publishing options provided.
+Deployment options are available from the project’s settings within Lovable.
+You can publish the project directly from the interface.

-Custom Domains
+Custom Domain

-You can connect a custom domain to the project.
-In the project settings, navigate to Domains and select Connect Domain.
+A custom domain can be connected through the project’s domain settings.
+Navigate to Project Settings → Domains and use Connect Domain to set it up.